 - Advance Placement Computer Science (AP Com Sci).
 Students who complete this course and score appropriately on the AP test will receive college credit.
 Computer programming in JAVA .

-Mr. Jack Aiello Academy coordinator, in M-38 or by email
+For questions contact Mr. Jack Aiello, Academy coordinator, in M-38 or by email